Natural do Rio de Janeiro

 The Witching Hour at the PSE

-Had the early departure of foreign money (players and investors alike) during the fading months of Erap’s ill-fated administration been a boon, and had the index indeed bottomed out?
+Had the early departure of foreign money (players and investors alike) during the fading months of Erap’s ill-fated administration been a boon and the index had indeed bottomed-out?

-Or were these just the omen of even dire things to come?
-While the Thailand baht – the currency that triggered the economic crash in Southeast Asia in 1997 – had considerably recovered much of its value, the Philippine peso, on the contrary, is now at levels even much lower than when the financial crisis started.
+Or, these were just the omen of even dire things to come?
+While the Thailand baht – the currency that triggered the economic crash in Southeast Asia in 1997 – had considerably recovered much of its value, the Philippine peso, on the contrary, is now at levels even much lower when the financial crisis started.
 Can we learn our lesson from the Thais?
 Or, is our sociocultural heritage and brand of politics such a volatile mixture that only a cultural revolution can, perhaps, cure?
 Can the Phisix -like the bamboo – continue to show its resiliency?

 Too bad.
-For a country that contends its population to be the most educated in Asia, how can these things happen quickly and frequently?
+For a country that contends its population to be the most educated in Asia, how can these things happen quickly and oh, so frequently?
 Do we love chaos and confusion that much that these are all by

 Stock Exchange Stitch